 Before announcing your new brand to the public, you’ll want to communicate it to your employees and create a new set of brand guidelines.
 This will ensure that your staff will use the new logo and branding appropriately in future and help rally support for the brand launch.

 The last step of rebranding your company is to release your new brand to the public.
 Many organizations will host a launch party to celebrate the new brand and give out swag to help create excitement for the rebrand.
-However, simply phasing it in with an email newsletter to your clients and updating your website could do the trick.
+Check out this guide for a list of brand awareness strategies.

 Rebranding your company doesn’t have to be a painful process.
 Partnering with an experienced branding agency will help ensure a smooth transition to your new brand.
 By setting objectives, researching branding ideas, auditing your brand, and developing a brand strategy, you’ll be able to pull off an effective launch for your company rebrand.